Skip to main content

 The claim follows.

 Figure 10.16.
 Changing the box integral to an integral around a small circle around the origin.
-The domain \(U\) is the shaded area between the circle and the box.
+The domain \(U\) is the entire shaded area between the circle and the box.

 We remark that if \(\gamma\) would not contain the origin, \(\int_\gamma P\,dx+Q\,dy = 0\text{,}\) as we could just apply Green’s to \(\gamma\text{.}\) So this integral can detect whether the origin is inside \(\gamma\) or not.